hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

 * `description` - (Optional) Textual description field.

+* `disabled` - (Optional) Denotes whether the firewall rule is disabled, i.e not applied to the network it is associated with.
+    When set to true, the firewall rule is not enforced and the network behaves as if it did not exist.

 * `project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.